rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

 ### Memory alarms

-The following criteria returns a `Warning` status when the memory usage of the instance exceeds 80% and returns a `Critical` status when memory usage exceeds 90%.
+The following criteria return a `Warning` status when the memory usage of the instance exceeds 80% and a `Critical` status when memory usage exceeds 90%.

     if (percentage(metric['actual_used'], metric['total']) > 90) {
            return new AlarmStatus(CRITICAL, "Memory usage is above your critical threshold